maxstreitberger/CodeProjectAPI/README.md

 My idea is to build a website for managing events and parties.
 Users can create private or public events/parties and they can invite some guests to it.
 While they create the event/party they have to provide some necessary information like a title and when and where the event/party is taking place.
 The guests will also be able to take part in surveys and are allowed to participate in tasks.

 **API Descrition** \
-I build a GraphQL API on top of an Apollo Express Server.
+I built a GraphQL API on top of an Apollo Express Server.
 As an object-relational mapper (ORM), I use Prisma, which connects to a PostgreSQL database.
 Because a normal GraphQL resolver is a schema-first approach, which means you first create your schema and then you code the resolver.
 I decided to use NexusJS which lets you code the resolvers first and then, from code as a single source of truth, we have the schema generated.
 I also use Redis for tracking IPs to rate limiting some resolvers and to manage email confirmation tokens.

 **Front-end:** [VueJS app](https://github.com/maxstreitberger/CodeProject)